pytrip/pytrip/docs/manipulating_cubes.rst

 Manipulating cubes
 ==================

-.. rubric:: How to use pytrip to manipulate CT and Dos cubes
+.. rubric:: How to use PyTRiP to manipulate CT and Dos cubes

 Introduction
 ============

-blabla
+In this chapter, we will demonstrate a bit more in detail, how to work with data cubes in PyTRiP.

-Using pytrip to load and display CT cube
+Using PyTRiP to load and display CT cube
 ========================================

 blabla